 The following table lists the minimum resource requirements assuming that you install all available modules.

 Workload Manager4 and Cost Optimizer

-Kubernetes Cluster (3 primary servers)
+Kubernetes Cluster (3 primary servers and 1 load balancer)

 1 Update only one module at a time.
 If you simultaneously update more than one module, your update process may fail due to limited resource availability.

 2 Before updating any module, verify that you have un-allocated CPU/Memory in your cluster to ensure that your environment has free CPU/Memory – a module-update scenario requires additional resources for the old pod to continue running until the new pod initializes and takes over.
 This additional resource requirement is temporary and only required while a module update is in Progress.
 After the module is updated, the additional resources are no longer needed.

 3 On private clouds (vSphere and OpenStack), each of the 3 primary server instances require 4 vCPU, 16 GB memory and 40 GB storage (root disk), the load balancer instance requires an additional 2 vCPU, 8 GB memory, and 20 GB storage, hence the difference in the additional requirement of 14 vCPU and 56 GB memory, and 140 GB storage (root disk).
 See the Number of VMs section below for additional details.

 4 Workload Manager numbers include considerations for 4 Cloud Regions in the same instance.
 To support additional cloud regions, you must scale your cluster by adding Kubernetes worker nodes.
 You will need 1 CPU and 3 GB memory for each additional region.